top of page

 Lesson: Start small.
 Build something.
 Share it.

-2. Look for Mentored Programs, like BetterMind Labs
+2. Look for Instructor-Led Programs, like BetterMind Labs

-This gives him structured experience, a polished project, and a mentor’s recommendation—all of which helped him get into a T20 university.
+This gave him structured experience, a polished project, and a mentor’s recommendation—all of which helped him get into a T20 university.

-Lesson: Structured, mentor-led programs bridge the gap between interest and industry.
+Lesson: Structured, instructor-led programs bridge the gap between interest and industry.

 3. Collaborate With Local Organizations or NGOs

 Leah, 15, volunteers at a local food bank.
-She notices food is wasted due to poor inventory.
+She notices food is wasted due to poor inventory management.
 With help from online courses, she builds a simple AI model to predict donation surges.
 Her local impact becomes her story.

 Lesson: Real-world problems are everywhere.
 Solve one.

-Here are the top signals college admission counselors and college admissions officers care about:
+Here are the top signals admissions counselors look for:

 Internships are no longer just “nice to have.”
 They’re essential.